losizm/scamper/DeveloperGuide.md

 The `keepAlive` setting is used to enable persistence connections, which are disabled by default.

-You can supply a truststore to `trust`, as demonstrated in the previous example.
+You can supply a truststore in `trust`, as demonstrated in the previous example.
 Or, if greater control is required, you can supply a trust manager instead.

 ```scala